Alexandre Silva, DVM, BVM, Residency Trained in Small Animal Surgery (Brazil)

-Married to Amy, Dr. Pelfrey is the proud father of four children, Paige, Adam, Abby and Brooke.
-The family also includes a Golden Retriever named Winston, a cat named Usher, and 25 Angus cows.
-When he’s not busy caring for pets at the hospital, Dr. Pelfrey enjoys a number of outdoor activities and spending time with his family.
+Married to his beloved wife Natalia, Dr. Silva is the proud father of 2 little girls.
+The family also includes a rescued American bully named Hope and a cat rescued in Brazil named Joker.
+When he’s not busy caring for pets at the hospital, Dr. Silva enjoys staying with friends and helping others as a Pastor in the Healing House Ministry.
+He also enjoys traveling, outdoor activities, spending time with his family and doing the famous Brazilian Barbecue.

 Kenneth G. Huggins, DVM